mattsb42/screwfinity-openscad/docs/drawers.md

 you can set any mm value you like
 (within the capabilities of your printer, of course.)

-## fill_type
+## fill_properties

-What do you want the interior of your drawer to be?
+What do you want the interior cutouts of your drawer to be?

-You can find these values in `options.scad`.
+You can either define a cutout style using values in `options.scad` or you can define a grid, supplying a style for each cell.

+You MUST define exactly one of `style` or `grid`.

+- `style` :
+  If you want a simple cutout of the entire drawer, just specify the cutout style.
+  In grid terms,
+  this provides a 1x1 grid.

   - `SQUARE_CUT` :
     Standard full cutout.
     This gives you the most usable volume, but can be hard to manage with small parts.
   - `SCOOP_CUT` :
     Makes a sloping cut up to the front wall.
     This can make it a lot easier to handle small parts.
   - `NO_CUT` :
     Leaves the drawer body solid,
     with no cutout.
     Use this if you want to make your own custom drawers.

+- `grid` :
+  Use this if you want a complex grid.
+  Provide the output of `grid()` or `uniform_grid()` from `grid.scad`.

 ## handle_properties